What is EMR? : Benefits, Types, EMR vs EHR

 Often EMR is used to refer to all three types of health records, including HER and PHR.
 EMR is fundamentally the digital recordkeeping of information systems and data generated within a healthcare facility.
 However, it also includes EHRs which are the medical records of a patient across doctors and healthcare providers.

-There are some key differences between EMR and EHR.
+There are some key differences between EMR and EHR software.
 EMR is usually a digitalized version of clinical charts, including patient treatment information, used by healthcare providers for diagnosis and treatment.
 It is mostly for hospital and patient use and is not designed for external use.
 Contrarily, EHR is a digital record of a patient’s health information, and it is integrated for access to other healthcare providers who are authorized by the patient and the Government.
 It also offers access to tools used by healthcare providers for informed decision-making.

 PHR is the personal, compiled, and updated copy of health records of a patient-generated for their own records and health management.